-As at 31 December 2013, the Group employed approximate 1,800 staff (As at 31 December 2012: approximate 1,900 staff) and the total remuneration for the year ended 31 December 2013 amounted to approximately RMB64.1 million (For the year ended 31 December 2012: RMB61.3 million).
-The Group's remuneration packages are commensurate with the experience and qualifications of individual employees and general market conditions.
+As at 31 December 2014, the Group employed approximately 1,700 staff members (As at 31 December 2013: approximately 1,800) and the total remuneration for the year ended 31 December 2014 amounted to approximately RMB64.1 million (For the year ended 31 December 2013: RMB64.2 million).
+The Group's remuneration packages commensurate with experiences and qualifications of individual employees and general market conditions.
 Bonuses are linked to the Group's financial results as well as individual performances.
-The Group also ensures that all employees are provided adequate training and professional development opportunities to satisfy their career development needs.
+The Group also ensures that all employees are provided with adequate training and professional development opportunities to satisfy their career development needs.